 What is a Fixed Deposit FD?

 A fixed deposit is financial instruments offered by banks, post offices or NBFC (Non-Banking Financial Company).
 A certain lump sum amount is deposited in a bank fixed deposit for a specific period ranging from 7 days to several years.
 The FD rate offered is higher than the regular savings account or salary account.
 However, breaking a bank fixed deposit is not encouraged.
 A premature withdrawal is allowed for an early closure penalty.

 Fixed deposits are safe investment instruments.
-Different types of fixed deposits are offered where investors can choose based on their short term or long term goals.
+Different types of Fixed Deposit Schemes are offered where investors can choose based on their short term or long term goals.
 Also, fixed deposits offer assured returns on the investment.
 Investors can also get a loan against their FD depending on the amount.
 Furthermore, deposits up to INR 1lakh are insured under the Deposit Insurance and Credit Guarantee Scheme of India.

 One can use Scripbox’s FD calculator to estimate their FD returns and know their FD interest rate.